 If you’ve been living in a cave (with no internet) you may not have seen it but I can assure you it was a BIG thing when this video came out.
 Everyone was sharing and spreading it around like the stomach flu on a cruise ship.
 WHAT??
 How was it possible none of us knew how to eat a pineapple??
 How could the world have lied to us this way??
 What else didn’t we know?

 In an attempt to prove we’re not as dumb as corn chips, I found out a couple of things about that video which I’ll tell you about in a moment.
-But first, here’s my attempt at the pineapple pulling.
+But first, here’s my attempt at the pineapple trick.

 Pulling Apart a Pineapple